asigdel29/AI-for-Accessible-Education/README.md

 ---

-This project was created during the **Devpost MEGA Hackathon (48 hours)** as part of our team submission.
+This project was created during the *[Devpost MEGA Hackathon](https://mega-hackathon-2025.devpost.com/)* as part of our team submission.

 **Team Members**:
 - Anubhav Sigdel